alex-rbch/photomosaics/README.md

-# Autoencoders for solving Photomosaics, or "Automosaics"
+# Autoencoders for solving Photomosaics
 Transform an image of your choice into a beautiful photomosaic consisting of artificially generated tiles.

 <p align="center">